Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Fluorophore Dynamics

 \section{Fluorophore Dynamics}

 The dynamics of fluorophores is at the heart of our model for the imaging process in Figure \ref{fig:steps}.
 Due to the i.i.d.\ assumption when modeling multiple fluorophores (see Remark \ref{rem:iid_assumptions}), this effectively amounts to modeling a single fluorophore.
-In this section, we will treat the short-time dynamics as a ``black box'' with as few assumptions as is necessary.
-Only later, when we specialize the model to the fluorophore Alexa 647 in Section \ref{sec:alexa}, we elaborate on a concrete inner model.
-As a guidance for the derivations that follow, consulting Table \ref{tab:notation} on page \pageref{tab:notation} might prove helpful, which summarizes the relevant notation that is introduced in this and the next section.
+In this section, we will treat the short-time dynamics as a ``black box'' with as few assumptions as is necessary for our intentions.
+Only later, when we specialize the model to the fluorophore Alexa 647 in Section \ref{sec:alexa}, we elaborate in detail on a concrete inner model.
+As a guidance for the derivations that follow, consulting Table \ref{tab:notation} on page \pageref{tab:notation} might prove helpful, as it summarizes the relevant notation that is introduced in this and the next section.

 \paragraph{Fluorophore model.} The outer state space of a fluorophore is described by one bright and $r \in\NN$ dark states, including the bleached one.
 See Figure \ref{fig:model-alexa} for an example.
 We name the state space $\states$ and denote its elements by $x\in\states = \{0, \dots, r\}$, with $x=0$ being the bright and $x=r$ being the bleached state.
 On $\states$, we consider two coupled time-discrete Markov chains $(\state_t)_{t=0}^T$ and $(\prestate_t)_{t=1}^T$ , where $T\in\NN$ is the number of frames.
 The evolution of $\state_t$ and $\prestate_t$ is given by the (stationary) transition matrices $\outermodel$ and $\innermodel$, where